AndreasExner/ioBroker-IoT-Framework/README.md

 - Create a folder in your Arduino library folder
 - Copy the primary sketch (e.g. DEV_6.0.ino) and the extension file (AEX_iobroker_IoT_Framework.ino) into the folder
-  - be sure to include the secret files (MQTT_secret.h and WiFi_secret.h) as well
+  - be sure to include the secret files (MQTT_secret.h and WiFi_secret.h) as well as the datapoint mapping files
 - Open the primary sketch (e.g. DEV_6.0.ino)
   - edit code  as needed and don't forget to change the secrets as well
 - Optional: install required libraries into your Arduino IDE